 Trash collection truck operators cover the Park from 7:00 am to midnight.
 By continuing trash pickup late into the evenings, early-morning staff members have less trash to collect and more time to maintain our beautiful landscapes ― planting shrubs and flowers and caring for our lawns, among many other tasks.

 In January, we introduced a new fleet of 52 electric carts for garbage collection to replace our gas-powered carts.
 Quieter, with no emissions, these new carts help to make our waste management even cleaner and greener.

 Our sleek receptacles are aesthetically pleasing ― and practical.

-In 2013, we installed more than 700 garbage and recycling receptacles which were specifically designed and patented for Central Park with the help of our former President and CEO, Doug Blonsky.
+In 2013, we installed more than 700 garbage and recycling receptacles which were specifically designed and patented for Central Park.
 A major upgrade from those old steel drums, these receptacles are designed to remain outdoors year-round while hampering rodents’ ability to climb inside.
 They are also made from partially recycled aluminum, and their one-of-a-kind design was inspired by the slats of Central Park’s benches.

 Our receptacles are popping up around the country.
 Planners in Sacramento’s Handle District recently ordered 18 of the same trash and recycling cans found in Central Park.

 We share our trash management practices with parks around New York City and the world.